 Hot and Cold Process: The Most Natural Ingredients

-Since both hot and cold process involve from-scratch ingredients, you can make the purest product.
+Since both hot and cold process involves from-scratch ingredients, you can make the purest product.
 All lye and water are used up within correct saponification.
 That means that a properly made bar of coconut oil soap only contains coconut oil.
 By knowing how to make soap from scratch you can eliminate all the detergents and fragrances which can cause allergic reactions.

 Safety gear must be used during both of these soap making techniques, including goggles/glasses, gloves, long sleeves, and correct ventilation to avoid breathing the fumes that waft out when lye is added to water.
 The correct tools must be used, such as stainless steel or silicon spoons instead of aluminum.
 All pets and small children must be kept away from the soaping area.
 Spills must be correctly cleaned up so they don’t damage anything that comes in contact with them later.
 And though ingredients can be hazardous if used incorrectly, it is easily managed with a little education.